AlenaKharytonchyk/rsschool-2019Q1-cv/cv.md

 * github: [Alena Kharytonchyk](https://github.com/AlenaKharytonchyk)
 * Minsk,Belarus
 ### Summury:
 I'm a front-end developer who is making first steps in this domain.
-I'm passionate about creating html-pages and working on layout and usability.
-I also have a teachable attitude and a desire to learn (as evidenced by my continued self-study).Looking for possibilities to gain new knowledge and professional experience
+I'm passionate about creating HTML pages and working on layout and usability.
+I also have a teachable attitude and a desire to learn (as evidenced by my continued self-study).
+I'm looking for possibilities to gain new knowledge and professional experience.
 ### Skills:
 What | How
 -----|----